verisianHQ/core-contributor/README.md

        `git checkout main` \
        `git pull origin main`

-For further detail on any of these steps or git in general, see *SUPPLEMENTARY GUIDE HERE*
+For further detail on any of these steps or git in general, see [this](https://docs.google.com/document/d/15ydgj4AqtEnFtlXL-J4DLJV32q_Q71gKn0ucu4tYYQw/edit?pli=1&tab=t.0) supplementary guide